Munchausen Syndrome by Proxy (MSBP)

 Victims are most often small children.
 They may get painful medical tests they don't need.
 They may even become seriously ill or injured or may die because of the actions of the caregiver.

 Children who are victims of MSBP can have lifelong physical and emotional problems and may have Munchausen syndrome as adults.
-This is a disorder in which a person causes or falsely reports his or her own symptoms.
+This is a disorder in which a person causes or falsely reports their own symptoms.

 Doctors aren't sure what causes Munchausen syndrome by proxy, but it may be linked to problems during the abuser's childhood.

 The attention that caregivers get from having a sick child may encourage their behavior.
 Caregivers may get attention not only from doctors and nurses but also from others in their community.
 For example, neighbors may try to help the family in many ways—such as by doing chores, bringing meals, or giving money.